ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0002_Employee_Qualification_and_Training.md

  *  New Employee Orientation is completed within the first month of employment.

- *  A "Medical Data Networks New Employee and Consultant Onboarding Checklist" is completed and stored on an internal Google Drive folder for new employees, consultants and contractors that have an @medicaldatanetworks.com email address.
+ *  A "MDN New Employee and Consultant Onboarding Checklist" is completed and stored on an internal Google Drive folder for new employees, consultants and contractors that have an @medicaldatanetworks.com email address.

  * New employee orientation includes overviews of the following topics:

-   * Medical Data Networks development process and quality system overview as per [PDP_Product Development_Process](https://github.com/ehwest/mdn_qms/tree/master/PDP_Product_Development_Process)
+   * MDN development process and quality system overview as per [PDP_Product Development_Process](https://github.com/ehwest/mdn_qms/tree/master/PDP_Product_Development_Process)
-   *  Medical Data Networks control of documents as per [SOP_0001_Control_of_Quality_Records.md](https://github.com/ehwest/mdn_qms/blob/master/SOP_Standard_Operating_Procedures/SOP_0001_Control_of_Quality_Records.md);
+   *  MDN control of documents as described in chapter 1 "Control of Quality Records".

- * HIPAA and basic security practices at Medical Data Networks as per the [PD_0006_HIPPA_Compliance_Statement.md]( https://github.com/ehwest/mdn_qms/blob/master/PD_Product_Definition/PD_0006_HIPPA_Compliance_Statement.md).
+ * Understanding and enforcement of HIPAA and other security practices at MDN.

 ### Training Records